 The Chair’s Message

-Our faculty are national and international leaders in the discipline, publishing cutting edge research on Canadian political institutions, the contours of race and gender discrimination, the evolution and engagement of competing traditions of political theory, and the most pressing issues facing the international community (such as war, environmental degradation, refugee movements and financial crises).
-We work hard to bring our research to the public debates which inform the practices of local, national and international politics.
-Carleton political science professors are regularly featured in the media, and we believe that conducting exceptional research helps us to achieve excellence in teaching.
+At Carleton we believe that conducting exceptional research helps us to achieve excellence in teaching.
+Many of our faculty are national and international leaders in our discipline, and we have published cutting edge research on Canadian political institutions, the contours of race and gender discrimination, the evolution and engagement of competing traditions of political theory, and the most pressing issues facing the international community (such as war, environmental degradation, refugee movements and financial crises).
+Many of us have won awards recognizing our research efforts, and this can be seen on our research page.

-I invite you to explore our website to learn more about our outstanding Department.
-Every year we are proud to graduate students who have learned about the problems and prospects of political institutions and systems and desire to bring that knowledge to bear on improving their world as well as their own individual lives.
-Whether they go on to further studies or enter the workforce, they bring together their own enthusiasm and the knowledge we have helped them to acquire and apply these to their chosen career paths.
+Every year we graduate students who have learned about global and domestic political issues and desire to bring that knowledge to bear on improving the world around them, locally and internationally.
+Our graduates go on to pursue careers in all levels of government, and in international organizations, business, and academia.
+Whatever they do, they bring together their own enthusiasm and the knowledge we have helped them to acquire and apply these to their chosen career paths.
 We are proud to have been a part of their lives, and we look forward to working with the next generation of enthusiastic and committed students.

 View as slideshow, or click on individual photos to view name and dates as Chair.